×

 • Replacement policy for invalid leads (bad emails, wrong titles).

-• Compliance with data privacy laws (GDPR, CCPA, CAN-SPAM).
-The vendor should have proof of consent.
+• Compliance with privacy laws (GDPR, CCPA, CAN-SPAM).
+Vendor needs proof of consent.

 • Data ownership and usage rights.